thruthesky/extended/README.md

 - It does not supports some of the `Text` properties along with some of extended properties.

+- Note that, It does not use `Text` widget inside.
+That means, it work differently from `Text` widget.
+If you need to have a detail design based on `Text` widget, then simply use `Text` widget, instead of using `ExtendedText`.

 - As it uses `SelectableLinkify`, `[locale], [softWrap], [overflow], [semanticsLabel]` are no longer supported as `Text` properties.
 - Properties of `[onOpen], [options] for link option, [linkStyle]` are added for `SelectableLinkify`.